One Foot in Hell

 One Foot in Hell is the third studio album by the American heavy metal band Cirith Ungol.
 The original LP was produced by Brian Slagel and Cirith Ungol.
 It was released in August 1986 on Metal Blade Records and re-released in March 1999 by Metal Blade Records on CD.
+It is the last album to feature guitarist Jerry Fogle and bassist Michael "Flint" Vujea.

 Greg Lindstrom said in an interview:

 It's an excellent album although I thought the songs overall were not as strong as King of the Dead, and Flint's bass seems to have gotten lost in the mix.

 The song "Nadsokor" was covered by the Italian epic doom metal band Doomsword.

 Track listing

 All songs by Cirith Ungol, except where indicated.